05 July, 2017

 R. Linda:

 This last 4th of July morning was not uneventful for yours truly.
-I had but one sip of coffee when I look out me window and see this in me front yard.
+I had but one sip of coffee when I looked out me window and saw this in me front yard.

 Okay, I took a double-take.
-At me old abode we had a bear who visited our bird feeder (before we had the sense to take it down) and always at night when it was too dark for a picture.
-I had gone out to me motor to fetch in something I had forgotten and almost ran into the bear.
-Well, as me sainted, grey-haired, apple-cheeked Mam said as she stood next to me watching Mr. Bear, "Lucks like he found yer," and with that, she turns on her heel and leaves me standing there watching Mr. B saunter into the woods.
-No, hey make sure the kiddos aren't outside, where is the cat?
+At me old abode, we had a bear that visited our bird feeder (before we had the sense to take it down) and always at night when it was too dark for a picture.
+I had gone out to me motor to fetch something I had forgotten and almost ran into the bear.
+Well, as me sainted, grey-haired, apple-cheeked little Mam said as she stood next to me watching Mr. Bear, "Lucks like he found yer," and with that, she turned on her heel and left me standing there watching Mr. B saunter into the woods.
+No, hey, make sure the kiddos aren't outside.
+Where is the cat?
 Are the dogs in?
-Everyone be aware of the bear.
-No, no none of that.
-I realised then how jaded we have become since we see large wild animals so often compared to say, Boston!
+Everyone should be aware of the bear.
+No, no, none of that.
+I realised then how jaded we have become, having seen large wild animals so often, compared to, say. . .
+Boston.

-Feeling quite a bit awake I shuffled into the kitchen where me Mam had gone to say nothing to anyone about what we both witnessed crossing the lawn.
+Feeling quite a bit awake, I shuffled into the kitchen where Mam had gone to say nothing to anyone about what we both witnessed crossing the lawn.
 I was not ready for what was seated next to me.

 "What possessed you?"
 I asked.